 - Changing your horse’s shampoo or conditioner (here’s a refresher on how to bathe your horse).

-Another very common cause is a rubbing sore from the equipment you’re using.
+Another very common cause of hair loss in horses is from sores caused by the equipment you’re using.

-My dad always wears those standard socks that cover his ankles and the lower part of his shin/calf.
+To use my dad as an example… He always wears those standard socks that cover his ankles and the lower part of his shin/calf.
 He’s been wearing them that way as long as I can remember (even with sandals and shorts…).
 And he now has significantly less hair where his socks sit, especially at the back of his leg.